aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

 * Frontend Infra Metrics
 * Synthetic Clients/Data
 * Client-side Instrumentation

+## Why SLOs are important?

+> The product perspective:
+If reliability is a feature, when do you prioritise it versus other features?

+> The development perspective:
+How do you balance the risk to reliability from changing a system with the requirement to build new, cool features for that system?

+> The operations perspective:
+What is the right level of reliability for the system you support?

 ## SLO Examples
 * 99% (averaged over 1 minute) of Get RPC calls will complete in less than 100 ms (measured across all the backend servers).